bearlike/C-98-Programs/README.md

 These C++98 programs will help you understand various aspects of programming and nuances of programming.

 ### Prerequisites
 You may have MS-DOS installed on bare metal or in VirtualBox.
-It doesn't work under Windows systems.
+It may not work under Windows systems.

 ### Setup Environment